Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 Short-term rentals statistics

 STRs have gained popularity through online booking platforms that connect property owners (hosts) with travelers seeking alternative accommodations beyond traditional hotels.
-Airbnb accounts for 46 percent of online reservations in the sector, with its revenue increased by 12.1 percent from $9.9 billion in 2023 to $11.1 billion in 2024.
+The three biggest players—Airbnb, Booking.com, and Vrbo—collectively grew their share of global STR revenue from 53 percent in 2019 to 71 percent in 2024.

-Out of the entire STR market, homes represented the largest segment by property type, holding a 41.8 percent share in 2024.
+Among the entire STR market, homes accounted for the largest share by property type, with 41.7 percent in 2025.
 The availability of multiple bedrooms, fully equipped kitchens, and dedicated living areas makes homes a preferred alternative to hotels, particularly among families and group travelers.

-Regionally, North America led the global short-term rental market in 2024, contributing 35 percent of the total revenue.
-The US market is expected to reach a revenue of $103.5 billion by 2030, growing at a CAGR of 10.5 percent.
+Regionally, North America led the global short-term rental market in 2025, accounting for 34.6 percent of total revenue.
+The US market is expected to reach $103.5 billion in revenue by 2030, growing at a 10.5 percent CAGR.

 Food and Beverage services